-ARTICLE 3 - DEDUCTION OF LODGE DUES
+ARTICLE 3 - DEDUCTION OF UNION DUES

-Section 3.1 Payroll Deduction of Union Dues/Fair Share Fees
+Section 3.1 Payroll Deduction of Union Dues

-- A. Upon receipt of a signed authorization from an employee in the form set forth in Appendix "A", the City agrees for the duration of this Agreement to deduct Lodge dues from such employee's pay.
-The City likewise agrees to make a payroll deduction for a fair share fee, in the amount certified to be current by the Union, from the pay of those fair share employees covered by this Agreement. - B. The Lodge will notify the City in writing of the amount of the uniform dues or fair share fee to be deducted.
-Deductions shall be made each pay period and shall be remitted, together with an itemized statement, to the Treasurer of the Lodge within seven (7) days after the deduction is made.
+- A. Upon receipt of a signed authorization from an employee in the form set forth in Appendix "A", the City agrees for the duration of this Agreement to deduct Union dues from such employee's pay. - B. The Employer shall deduct the amount of Labor Council dues set forth and any authorized increases therein, and shall remit such deductions each pay period together with an itemized statement, to the Illinois Fraternal Order of Police Labor Council at the address designated by the Labor Council in accordance with the laws of the State of Illinois, within seven (7) days after the deduction is made.
+The Labor Council shall advise the Employer of any increases in dues, in writing, at least thirty (30) days prior to its effective date.